TropicolX/TropicolX/README.md

 - 🌱 I’m currently learning Technical Writing and Web3
 - 👯 I’m looking to collaborate on impactful projects with React and Django
-- 💬 Ask me about Anything.
-I would love to help!
+- 💬 Ask me about anything programming.
+I'm happy to help!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a big fan of Anime